Please read text!

 First of all you need a pot, a bucket or tub with holes in it for drainage, or a moist raised bed of loose sandy soil to grow the cutting it.

-Step two, put the cutting in the ground with the roots 1-3cm deep(up to an inch max.), leafy bit facing up.
+Put the cutting in the ground with the roots 1-3cm deep(up to an inch max.), leafy bit facing up.

-Step three, water it.
 That is literally all you need to do.

 Moist sandy soil with good drainage, then plant it.